 - read books about the first day of preschool: Reading about this subject is a wonderful way to help children overcome the fear and feel more open to discussing about their worries.
 For more inspiration, check out this list of lovely children’s books about preschool.

-4. Teach the child the skills that will help him adjust quickly to the preschool schedule
+4. Teach your child the skills that will help him adjust quickly to the preschool schedule

-I’m currently working on this with Bogdan because I’m sure that having all these skills will make the adjustment period easier for him.
+I’m currently working on this with my son because I’m sure that having all these skills will make the adjustment period easier for him.

-Here are the skills that are useful to teach:
+Here are the skills that are helpful to teach:

 - picking up toys and putting them back in their place

-– putting up coat and shoes when going out
+- getting dressed with a jacket and putting shoes on when going out

-- listening skills (the child will need to listen to the teacher and not interrupting her, so it’s important for him to practice this skill and most of all his patience)
+- listening skills (he will need to listen to the teacher and not to interrupt her, so it’s important for him to practice this skill)

-- sharing the toys with other kids (the child must understand that the toys from preschool are not only his and that he needs to share them with other kids).
+- sharing toys with other kids (he needs understand that the toys from preschool are not only his and that he needs to share them with other kids).

 5. Practice separation

-6. Involve your child in the preparation for preschool
+6. Involve your child in the preparations for preschool

-In the first day, you can have your child bring a little reminder of home to the preschool to ease the separation and reassure him; it can be his favorite toy or blankie, or even some photos of you to keep in his backpack.
+On the first day, you can have your child bring a little reminder of home to the preschool to ease the separation and reassure him.It can be their favorite toy, or even some photos of you to keep in their backpack.

 How to prepare for preschool: a printable to help your child get ready for the first day

-– two preschool signs to capture the first day of preschool (you just need to print it, add the date and make a picture of your child holding the sign on the first day)
+- a “first day of preschool” sign (you just need to print it, add the date, and make a picture of your child holding the sign on the first day)

-- two pages for capturing keepsakes from the first day: a drawing made after the first day of preschool and the handprint of the child.
+- two pages for capturing keepsakes from the first day: a drawing made after the first day of preschool and their handprint.